SoonerSelect FAQ for Providers

 All the CEs are required to credential and recredential network providers through a single, consolidated provider enrollment and credentialing process.
 Additionally, all CEs are required to use the same single credentialing verification organization (CVO) certified by a CMS-approved accrediting organization as part of the provider credentialing and recredentialing process.

-However, in order to make the transition to SoonerSelect easier on the provider community, from now until July 1, 2025, all SoonerSelect CEs will approve providers actively enrolled with OHCA without requiring full credentialing.
+To make the transition to SoonerSelect easier on the provider community, from now until July 1, 2025, all SoonerSelect health CEs will approve providers actively enrolled with OHCA without requiring full credentialing.
 Providers must still be contracted with each CE that is serving the provider’s patients transitioning into SoonerSelect, but providers will not have to go through full credentialing until July 1, 2025.

 - Program for new and expecting mothers with customized support and care.